Lowland heath: Structure

 An ideal heathland includes vegetation of various heights and structures, scattered trees and scrub, some bare ground, wet heaths, ponds, water and bogs.

 The cover of dwarf shrubs should be between 25% and 95% with at least two frequent species.
-There must be a range of age classes of heather present, with cover of young heather between 10 and 15%, and cover of old heather between 10 and 30% cover of undesirable species (bracken, injurious weeds, invasive nonnative plants) must be less than 10%; the cover of trees/scrub must be less than 15%.
+There must be a range of age classes of heather present, with cover of young heather between 10 and 15%, cover of old heather between 10 and 30%, cover of undesirable species (bracken, injurious weeds, invasive nonnative plants) must be less than 10%; and the cover of trees/scrub must be less than 15%.